General Information

 Target Audience

-This course is designed for those interested in globalization, including students with business, legal and general-interest perspectives.
+This course is designed for students interested in today’s globalization issues, including students with business, legal and general-interest perspectives.

 Format